Why Your Organization Needs an Interim Executive Director

-Interested in hiring an interim director for your organization in or near Lincoln, Nebraska?
-Let me bring my past experience as an executive director to your organization!
-Please contact me at (402) 730-2532 or firstname.lastname@example.org to discuss the details.
+Interested in hiring an interim director for your organization in Lincoln or Omaha, Nebraska?
+Let me bring my past experience as an executive director to your organization or refer you to an experienced interim.
+Please contact me at (402) 730-2532 or email@example.com to discuss the details.

 Be an even more effective nonprofit leader with monthly tips!